Antiroll Bar Info

 suspension is a very good street/race course compromise.
 Most alterations will

 make it ride even harsher.
 Some people have suffered antiroll bar mount

 failures during extended track use.
 There are beefed up after-market mounts

-available from Racing Beat, Mostly Mazda,
+available from Racing Beat, Mostly Mazda and others.
+If

 you go to an aftermarket front antiroll bar I highly recommend you beef up the

 mount too.
 It's also important to make sure the antiroll bar end links (connect

 bar to the suspension) are as vertical as possible.
 If they aren't they will

 stress the antiroll bar mount horizontally and eventually cause mount cracking